 Lecture Programme: Guest Speakers

 Alfredo Cramerotti is a writer, curator and broadcaster.
-Cramerotti is the Director of MOSTYN Wales and Head Curator of APT Artist Pension Trust, and complements his work in the UK with active participation in the visual art world.
-In recent years this has included curating Leviathan, in conjunction with the 57th Venice Biennale (2017), EXPO VIDEO Chicago (2015), three national pavilions at the Venice Biennale (Mauritius in 2015, Wales and Maldives in 2013), and the biennials Sequences VII in Iceland (2015) and Manifesta 8 in Spain (2010).
+Director of MOSTYN, Wales, Founder of CuratorWork, and Head Curator of APT, Artist Pension Trust, he complements his work in the UK with active participation in the visual art world.
+In recent years this has included curating Sean Scully: Standing on the Edge of the World at the Hong Kong Arts Centre (2018), Leviathan in conjunction with the 57th Venice Biennale (2017), EXPO VIDEO Chicago (2015), three national pavilions at the Venice Biennale (Mauritius in 2015, Wales and Maldives in 2013), and the biennials Sequences VII in Iceland (2015) and Manifesta 8 in Spain (2010).